paulcamper/wait-for-heroku-action/README.md

 ### `max_timeout`

-Optional — The amount of time to spend waiting on Netlify.
-Defaults to `60` seconds
+Optional — The amount of time to spend waiting on Heroku.
+Defaults to `300` seconds

 ## Outputs

 ### `url`

-The netlify deploy preview url that was deployed.
+The Heroku deploy preview url that was deployed.

 ## Example usage